brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ### Polearm Master

-As discussed above, this allows you to make a bonus action attack with a spear or quarterstaff, and gives you some additional options for opportunity attacks as well.
+As discussed above, this allows you to make a bonus action attack with a spear or quarterstaff and gives you some additional options for opportunity attacks as well.

 ### Sentinel